bootdrv/main-server/Readme.txt

 For full understanding steps piplines examples, I will do it on the Jenkins job: /step by step/ after changed git branch project or new commit and push to git!
 -------------------------------------------------------------------------------------------------------------------
-1. After push to git new code/ commit to git and push/-it will can be repaire procedure /rollback / Release new package version in registry of packages
-/coders writing new code or adding changes to code after release./
+1. After push to git new code /rollback / Release new package version in registry of packages /coders writing new code or adding changes to code after release./

-2. Create git tag for current branch and push to git - Jenkins will waiting changed state project or periodical clone full project to his workspace project place (crontab jenkins job tasks or every two min check updated git branch via connection plugins ssh \
+2. Create git tag for current branch and push to git - Jenkins will waiting changed state project or periodical clone full project to his workspace project place (crontab jenkins job tasks every two min check updated git branch via connection plugins ssh \
 or webhook connected)

 3. Integration tests (take a lot of time) -  single test each code components \ methods- if detected bugs or anomalies - then Code linters

-4. Code linters - if code problems detected(Jenkins job) - stop continue \build \ push report and send notificate to all team members, if not -continue pipeline
+4. Code linters - if code problems detected(Jenkins job) - stop build \ push.
+Generate report and send notification to all team members, if jenkins job can't detect the errors - continue pipeline

-5. Unit tests (quick) - quick test in Jenkins - it can do compare shavan heshsumm(sha-256) code files for examle or check functional the code and waiting output result after code finish
+5. Unit tests (quick) - quick test in Jenkins - it can do compare shavan hashsumm(sha-256) code files for examle or check functional the code and waiting output result after code finish for compare

 6. code linters - if code problems detected - as previouse same piplines block- stop task, and send notification to all team members, if not -continue pipeline

-7. build code- we can deploy code to stage srever(mounted catalogs to ran docker container) for preview and check webserver work via rsync \ scp and other. you need change the method deliver code (I think that it will be depends copy operation,because no need integrate updaded code to body docker images and every time rebuild docker image) copy method, we can use for it jenkins plugins, or manually create linux task for deploy it.
+7. build code- we can deploy code to stage server(which having mounted catalogs to started docker containers) for preview and check webserver we can deploy this code from jenkins host via rsync \ scp and remote copy tools.
+(I think that it will be depends copy operation,because no need integrate updaded code to body docker images and every time rebuild docker image) copy method, we can use for it jenkins plugins, or manually create linux task for deploy it code.
-After deliver code will be updated or add to catalogs , which mounted to docker-compose(ran docker containers)? to  server for examples or backend for eхamples
+After deliver to stage server code will be updated or add to catalogs , which mounted to docker containers.

 8. Docker image creating /rebuilding (Dockerfile) if it was updated for add new packet or another reason.

-9. Publish static content for preview (static content is creating when run specific command for generate it) in stage
+9. Publish static content for preview (static content is creating when run specific command for generate it) in stage  stage server.
-If on the stage server we got working web server, the code will be deploy and update on the production server
+If on the stage server we got working web server with updated code, the code will be deploy and update on the production server.

-10. Publishing to environment -deploy to production server for reload data in webserver UI or backend app update
+10. Publishing to environment -deploy to production server for canged the code webserver UI frontend or backend update

+10.1 Research information about states working services for next release or repair, and contact with support managemant team that get collection requests from users, which using this production host.

 11. After release new package version in registry of packages - we need send it advanced tasks to coders before step 1